hoeck/mock-commands/README.md

         });

         it('should exit with an error if a filename is given and it does not exist', (done) => {

-            scriptEnv.exec('git-add.js foo').then(done.fail).catch((res) => {
+            // run the program, now with a <filename> parameter scriptEnv.exec('git-add.js foo').then(done.fail).catch((res) => {

-                expect(res.exitCode).toBe(2);
+                // check exitcode, error message and that the program did not
+                // attempt to git-add the non-existent file expect(res.exitCode).toBe(2);
                 expect(res.stderr).toBe('file foo does not exist');
                 expect(git).not.toHaveBeenCalled();